IsaacScript/isaacscript/docs/example-mod.md

 ## 5) Start Coding the Effect

 Right now, if players pick up your item, it won't actually do anything.
-This is where the Lua code comes in.
+This is where the coding part comes in.

+Mods affect the game by putting code inside of *callbacks*.
+There are [72 different callbacks](https://isaacscript.github.io/docs/function-signatures) to choose from, so you have to choose the right one dependong on what you want to do.

 Open `C:\Repositories\green-candle\src\main.ts`, which contains the TypeScript code that will be transpiled to the "main.lua" file and read by the game.